maticha84/oc_p9_repository/README.md

 #### _* Home view - Flow_*
 ___

 On login, the first page that appears is the `Flux` page.

+In the navigation bar, you can go to the pages `Flux`, `Posts`, `Abonnements`.
+You can also click on your username to change your password, and click on `Déconnexion` to log out.

 On this page appear :
 - your tickets and reviews
 - the tickets and reviews of people you follow
 - a `Demander une cirtique` button